the-cognitiveservices-ninja/demo-environment/docs/scripts/teams_premium.md

 - create a second meeting template for high confidential meetings and prevent recording, use watermarks and sensitivy labels

 ## Meeting script
+### Sent an invitation to the attendees
+Hello
+In this meeting I would like to demonstrate you the intelligent recap feature of Teams premium and show you the capabilities and administrative options of Teams Premium.

 - Open slide deck and and use the present in teams option

 - how to record and transcribe a meeting and change the spoken language for the transscription